dhyeynala/pet-voice-notes/CONTRIBUTING.md

 ## 📄 License

-By contributing to PetPages, you agree that your contributions will be licensed under the same license as the project.
+By contributing to PetPulse, you agree that your contributions will be licensed under the same license as the project.

 ## 🙏 Recognition